About the WRDSB Math Achievement Action Plan

 Equitable Access

-We will ensure that all students have access to high-level, equitable and inclusive math instruction.
+Our goal is to ensure that all students have access to high-level, equitable and inclusive math instruction.
 Equity does not mean every student receives identical instruction.
 Instead, educators will take an individualized approach based on student needs.
 This will help us to ensure that identity and social location no longer predict student outcomes.

 Key Components of the Math Achievement Action Plan